 I tune the C in hole 5 to my tuner (usually set between A=442 and A=445, depending on the customer's playing style).
 I use an embouchure that I've developed over several years to give consistent results, by aiming for a particular overtone as I play.
 (This is much easier to demonstrate in person that it is to explain in text.)

 I then play holes 3 and 5 together, blocking out hole 4 (being very careful to play with as open a mouth shape as possible to avoid accidentally bending either note).
 I then tune the G reed in hole 3 to form a pure beatless (not Beatles) interval with the C in hole 5.
-OK - this gives a pure fourth (Justly Intonated) rather than a tempered fourth, but it is more or less indistinguishable from a tempered fifth during single note play and most good players will unconsciously bend it to where it needs to be for a particular context.
+OK - this gives a pure fourth (Justly Intonated) rather than a tempered fourth, but it is more or less indistinguishable from the tempered version during single note play and most good players will unconsciously bend it to where it needs to be for a particular context.
 A pure fourth is much easier to tune and gives stronger chords.
 Learning to hear the beating takes a little bit of practice, but soon you will be able to hear it - and if you really work at it, eventually your ears will develop to the point that the whole world sounds out of tune and it drives you totally insane...

 ... however, I digress.